Originating motion in support of an application to modify or remove a restrictive covenant

 To begin, when applying to remove or modify a covenant in the Supreme Court, an Originating Motion will need to be prepared, setting out the relief sought.
-Most applications will only need a simple Originating Motion such as this or this.
-More complex examples that incorporate applications for declarations can be found here and here.
+Most applications will only need a simple Originating Motion such as this, this, this or this.
+More complex examples that incorporate applications for declarations can be found here, here, here and here.

 No summons is required at this time given that the first hearing will ordinarily be ex parte.

-While the schedules of parties may have been removed from the following examples, such a schedule is ordinarily not added until after the first return of the application, for the identity of the Defendants is not yet likely to be known.
+While the schedules of parties may have been removed from the attached examples, such a schedule is ordinarily not added until after the first return of the application, for the identity of the Defendants is not likely to be known until that time.

 Overarching Obligations Certification and Proper Basis Certification should also be provided.

 The Court will also want an application form completed.

 A helpful Guide for Practitioners has also been prepared by the Supreme Court.
 This provides a checklist for applications and some draft precedents.
 This version was updated by the Court in December 2016, but to be prudent, download the latest version from the Supreme Court website.
 As at March 2018, it is understood that a review is presently underway.

 Affidavit in support of and in opposition to an application to remove a single dwelling covenant